Government is legislating to require all schemes to expose their data to dashboards

+As the MAPS delivery group (see ECOSYSTEM above) undertakes user testing later in 2019 and into 2020, the dashboard data requirements on schemes will become clearer.
 But schemes don’t need to wait til then.
-All data quality analysis and cleanse work already underway, or planned, will enable schemes to get ahead and stand them in good stead for when compulsory dashboard participation comes along in the early 2020s.
+All data quality analysis and cleanse work already underway, or planned, will enable schemes to get ahead and stand them in good stead for when compulsory dashboard participation takes effect in the early 2020s.

-Schemes are also likely to rely heavily on their in-house or third-party pensions administration (TPA) functions in order to help them comply.
-Schemes would do well to engage early with their TPA or administration software supplier to understand their plans for supporting their clients with compliance.
+Schemes are likely to rely heavily on their in-house or third-party pensions administration (TPA) functions in order to help them comply.
+They would do well to engage early with their TPA or administration software supplier to understand their plans for supporting their clients with dashboard compliance.

-The most proactive and forward-looking schemes and providers may not even want to wait for compulsion.
-It’s likely there’ll be an opportunity for some schemes and providers to join the dashboard ecosystem early, participating on a voluntary basis, prior to compulsion applying.
-This will be a great chance to help influence the shape of the overall ecosystem for the eventual optimal benefit of UK citizens.
+The most proactive and forward-looking schemes and providers may not want to wait for compulsion.
+The MAPS delivery group is asking for schemes and providers to volunteer to join the dashboard ecosystem early, prior to compulsion applying.
+This will be a great chance to help influence the shape of the overall ecosystem, and the underlying data standards, for the eventual benefit of all UK citizens.

 t / 020 7648 9990